-A zone can be changed from insecure to secure in two ways: using a dynamic DNS update, or via the auto-dnssec zone option.
+A zone can be changed from insecure to secure in three ways: using a dynamic DNS update, via the auto-dnssec zone option, or by setting a DNSSEC policy for the zone with dnssec-policy.

-For either method, named must be configured so that it can see the K\ files which contain the public and private parts of the keys that are used to sign the zone.
-These files are generated by dnssec-keygen, and they should be placed in the key-directory, as specified in named.conf:
+For any method, named must be configured so that it can see the K files which contain the public and private parts of the keys that are used to sign the zone.
+These files are generated by dnssec-keygen, or created when needed by named if dnssec-policy is used.
+Keys should be placed in the key-directory, as specified in named.conf: